2020 Little Opera Summer Camp

 — Small student to teaching artist ratio of 6:1.

-— All camp leaders are working artists and veteran Little Opera teachers (see our bios below).
+— All camp leaders are working artists and veteran Little Opera teachers.

 — All camp counselors are multi-year alumni of Little Opera’s after-school program.